Family and Friends

 Parents and Family of New UMD Students

-Starting college is a time of transition that comes with exciting new experiences, which may present challenges not only for students but also their parents and guardians.
-When your child goes off to college, it will be helpful to consider that you will both encounter changes that may require adjustment to your usual way of navigating the parent-child relationship.
+Starting college is a time of transition that comes with exciting new experiences, which may present challenges not only for students but also their parents and family.
+When your student goes off to college, it will be helpful to consider that you will both encounter changes that may require adjustment to your usual way of navigating your relationship.

-Parents of new college students commonly worry about how well their child will manage college-level academic work and whether they will develop a supportive social group.
-Also, although parents may recognize that entering college coincides with entering adulthood and the development of new interests, values, and beliefs, they may experience anxiety about these changes as well as changes in their relationships with their young student.
+Parents and family of new college students commonly worry about how well their student will manage college-level academic work and whether they will develop a supportive social group.
+Also, although parents and family may recognize that entering college coincides with entering adulthood and the development of new interests, values, and beliefs, they may experience anxiety about these changes as well as changes in their relationships with their young student.

 Tips for Parents and Family